 My new spreadsheet was much more serious.
 I separated my schools into three categories: safety, target, reach.
 At this time, I did not have any reach schools to apply to.
 My GPA was good, so I decided to only use SAT scores when labeling a school with safety, target, or reach.

 If my SAT score was above the 75th percentile in CR+W and Math, I labeled that school as a ‘safety school.’
 If my SAT score was above the 50th percentile in CR+W and Math, I labeled that school as a ‘target school.’
-If my SAT score was above the 25th percentile in CR+W and Math, I labeled that school as a ‘reach school.’
+Lastly, if my SAT score was above the 25th percentile in CR+W and Math, I labeled that school as a ‘reach school.’

 When my CR+W and Math score did not fit into the same label, I rounded to the closest label and took the ‘average’ of the labels.
 For example, if my CR+W score was above the 75th percentile, but my Math score was above the 50th percentile, I still considered this school a safety.
 (NOTE: I did not apply to any school where I was below the 25th percentile, which is why there is no ‘super-reach’ section on my spreadsheet.)